 Heat rate is a measure of efficiency that is commonly used in the power sector.
 The heat rate is the amount of energy or fuel heat input (typically measured in British thermal units, Btu) required to generate a unit of electricity (typically measured in kilowatt-hours, kWh).
 The lower an EGU's heat rate, the more efficiently it converts heat input to electrical output.
-As a result, an EGU with a lower heat rate consumes less fuel per kWh of electricity generated and, as a result, emits lower amounts of CO2-and other air pollutants-per kWh generated (as compared to a less efficient unit with a higher heat rate).
-Heat rate data from existing coal-fired EGUs indicate that there is potential for improvement across the source category.
+As a result, an EGU

 Heat rate improvement measures can be applied-and some measures have already been applied-to all existing EGUs (supporting the Agency's determination that HRI measures are the BSER).
 However, the U.S. fleet of existing coal-fired EGUs is a diverse group of units with unique individual characteristics that are spread across the country.
-As a result, heat rates of existing coal-fired EGUs in the U.S. vary substantially.
+167 As a result, heat rates of existing coal-fired EGUs in the U.S. vary substantially.
 Thus, even though the variation in heat rates among EGUs with similar design characteristics, as well as year-to-year variation in heat rate at individual EGUs, indicate that there is potential for HRI that can improve CO2 emission performance across the existing coal-fired EGU fleet, this potential may vary considerably at the unit level-including because particular units may not be able to employ certain HRI measures, or may have already done so.
 Accordingly, the EPA identified several available technologies and equipment upgrades, as well as best operating and maintenance practices, that EGU owners or operators may apply to improve an individual EGU's heat rate.
 The EPA referred to these HRI technologies and techniques as "candidate technologies" and solicited comment on their technical feasibility, applicability, performance, and cost.

 The EPA received numerous public comments, both supporting and opposing, the proposed determination that HRI is the BSER.
 Many commenters supported the proposed concept of a unit-specific, state-led evaluation of HRI potential as a means of establishing a unit-specific standard of performance.
-The commenters argued that it is not possible to adopt uniform, nationally applicable standards of performance based on implementation of particular HRI technologies because each individual unit is subject to a unique combination of factors that can affect the unit's heat rate and HRI potential, many of which are geographically driven and outside the control of a
+The commenters argued that it is not possible to adopt uniform, nationally applicable standards of performance based on implementation of particular HRI technologies because each individual unit is subject to a unique combination of factors that can affect the unit's heat rate and HRI potential, many of which are geographically driven and outside the control of a whether these cases would have applied the same technology-forcing philosophy to the regulation of existing sources, as at least one case noted that section 111 "looks toward what may fairly be projected for the regulated future, rather than the state of the art at present, since it is addressed to standards for new plants-old stationary source pollution being controlled through other regulatory authority."
+Portland Cement, 486 F.2d at 391 (emphasis added).

-&lt;sup>157 Sierra Club v.
+157 Sierra Club v.
 Costle, 657 F.2d 298, 341 n.157 (D.C.
 Cir.1981); see also NRDC v.
 Thomas, 805 F.2d 410, n.30 (D.C.
 Cir.
-1986) (suggesting that "a standard cannot both require adequately demonstrated technology and also be technologyforcing").
+1986) (suggesting that "a standard cannot both require adequately demonstrated technology and also be technology-forcing").